-There are a variety of different pre-workout and energy drink brands on the market, and the cost will vary.
+However, there are a variety of different pre-workout and energy drink brands on the market, and the cost will vary.
 So, yes, some energy drinks may be cheaper, but it all depends on the brand.

 Even so, a good pre-workout will give you better training results, so even if it's more expensive compared to Red Bull - it’s worth the extra expense for experienced lifters.

 They're usually bought as a powder and mixed with water for you to drink before your session.
-They contain amino acids, caffeine, creatine, B vitamins, and artificial sweeteners.
+They contain amino acids, caffeine, creatine monohydrate, B vitamins, and artificial sweeteners.

 You can design your own pre-workout or buy readymade supplements (which are much more convenient), but they're all absorbed into the body and muscles to increase your performance and endurance.

-Most energy drinks have 300-400mg of caffeine and getting this big hit all in one go forces your brain into a state of alertness and focus.
+Most energy drinks have anywhere from 100-400mg of caffeine, and getting this big hit all in one go forces your brain into a state of alertness and focus.